 What can I do?

-BMPs are techniques or controls used to prevent or reduce the discharge of pollutants, such as oil, antifreeze, and solvents, into the stormwater conveyance system also known as the storm drain system.
+Use Best Management Practices (BMPs): BMPs are techniques or controls used to prevent or reduce the discharge of pollutants, such as oil, antifreeze, and solvents, into the storm drain system.
+BMPs for vehicle care include a drip pan when changing car fluids or taking your car to a car wash to avoid runoff entering the storm drain.